material-components/material-components-android/docs/components/NavigationDrawer.md

 The following example shows a permanently visible standard navigation drawer.

-![Nav drawer with "Header title", "Header text", “Subtitle”, and 5 items with heart icons on left of screen.](assets/navigationdrawer/navigation_drawer_standard.png)
+![Nav drawer with "Header title", "Header text", “Subtitle”, and 3 items with icons on left of screen.](assets/navigationdrawer/navigation-drawer-standard.png)

 In the layout: